YJAJ/YJAJ.github.io/blog/_posts/2018-11-18-notes-on-zfnet.markdown

 To do so, this required a careful initialisation and made sure it does not give large invariances.
 This meant that higher layers with greater invariances were considered extremely complex to be visualised.

-## Why was this paper different from previous visualisation techqniues?
+## Why was this paper different from previous visualisation techniques?
 Through [Deconvolutional Network (Zeiler et al., 2011)](http://www.matthewzeiler.com/wp-content/uploads/2017/07/iccv2011.pdf), this paper visualised features to pixels to map feature activities back to the input pixel space for a relevant layer.
 There are three components to be understood in deconvnet.

 ### 1. Unpooling